 These cases, known as "11(a) washouts" because they are authorized by Fla.
 Stat. §440.20(11)(a) and permanently extinguish or "washout" an employer's liability for a given accident, are the subject of this report.
-Other settlements are reported in the comprehensive Annual Report of the Office of Judges of Compensation Claims (OJCC), published in December of each year.1
+Other settlements are reported in the comprehensive Annual Report of the Office of Judges of Compensation Claims (OJCC), published in December of each vear.5 approximately 35% and "Not in Course and Scope of Employment" which accounted for approximately 27% of the settled cases.
+These two categories accounted for approximately 61% of the 11(a) settlements in 2013.

-In the fiscal year ("FY") ending June 30, 2012, there were 83 reported 11(a) settlements, an increase of six over the fiscal year ending June 30, 2011.
-This increase is approximately eight percent (7.8%).
+In the fiscal year ("FY") ending June 30, 2013, there were 75 reported 11(a) settlements, a decrease of eight from the fiscal year ending June 30, 2012.
+This decrease is approximately ten percent (9.9%).
+In the fiscal year ending June 30, 2011, there were 77 reported 11(a) settlements.
 In 2009-10 there were 89 such settlements, and in 2008-09 there were 99.

-The settlements were classified by the basis given for denying compensability of the claim.
-As shown in the chart (above), the largest categories of denial were "Not in Course and Scope of Employment" which accounted for 28.9% of the settled cases, "Causal Connection Lacking," which accounted for 27.7% and "no injury occurred," which accounted for 13.3%.
-These three categories accounted for approximately 70% of the 11(a) settlements.
+The settlements in fiscal year 2012-13 were classified by the basis given for denying compensability of the claim.
+As shown in the chart (below), the largest categories of denial were "Causal Connection Lacking," which accounted for

-The monetary value of these settlements in FY increased markedly (25%) compared to last year.
-In FY 2011-12, these settlements totaled \$527,889.
-The aggregate dollar volume for the last four fiscal years and the percentage change from each prior year is expressed in this chart:
+The monetary value of these settlements in FY 2012 increased markedly (25%) compared to FY 2011.
+In FY 2013-13, there was a marked decrease (-9%), but it did not equate to a return to the 2010-11 aggregate value.
+The aggregate dollar volume for the last four fiscal years and the percentage change from each prior year is expressed in this chart.